lucienlmy/Gloss-Mod-Manager/public/README_en_US.md

 - [x] Add the function of starting the game and allow users to choose the game path.
 - [x] Multi-language internationalization, allowing users to switch the application language.

+### Translation Assistance
+If you would like to help us translate GMM into your language, you can follow these steps:

+- Click "Export Language Pack" in [Settings](#/Settings)
+- The exported language pack will be located in `My Documents\Gloss Mod Manager\lang`
+- Make a copy of a language file you are familiar with (we prioritize updating Simplified Chinese and English language packs)
+- Rename it with your language code and add it to the `lang.json` file (be sure to follow JSON format standards)
+- Press `Ctrl + R` in the manager to reload it and see your text in the language list on the settings page
+- Use your favorite text editor to open `*.json` files and make translations
+- You can always press `Ctrl + R` to reload the manager for instant translation preview
+- After finishing your translation, you can send the translated files to me via email to `mod.3dmgame.com` or `xm@aoe.top`
+- Please remember to include the name of your translated language and your name in the email.

 ### Feedback